VeriScala/VeriScala/README.md

 their hardware designs in Scala, generate Verilog code automatically and debug and test hardware design interactively in real FPGA environment.

-Detail explanation is in the [paper](https://github.com/VeriScala/VeriScala/blob/master/VeriScala_Intro.pdf)
+Detailed explanation is in the [paper](https://github.com/VeriScala/VeriScala/blob/master/VeriScala_Intro.pdf)

 ### File Organization